 In August 2007, a US Army Special Forces team came under fire while passing through a valley in Afghanistan.
 The call for support went to a nearby base, where an AC-130H Spectre gunship crew was standing by.
 The crew quickly launched, and shortly later, the aircraft was overhead.
 This is the type of job the AC-130H was designed for.
 In the hours that followed, they engaged enemy targets a number of times with both a 40-millimeter cannon and a 105-millimeter howitzer.
 Michael Murphy was a copilot on that aircraft in Afghanistan, and he joins this episode to share the story.

-In the spring of 2003, Lt.
-Col. Dave Rittgers commanded a Special Forces team deploying to Afghanistan.
-As soon as the team arrived in...
+In 2003, Dave Rittgers was in command of a Special Forces team deployed to Afghanistan.
+Partway through its tour, the team moved to a...